A day in the life of a child with sensory processing issues

 Meet Olivia, a first grader with

-sensory processing issues.
+.
 She’s a bright kid, but her sensory differences are often misunderstood by teachers and family members.

-Her brain—like everyone else’s—gets a nonstop stream of information from the senses.
+Her brain — like everyone else’s — gets a nonstop stream of information from the senses.
 Many people can tune out some of this, like the way their socks are touching their toes.
 But Olivia has trouble filtering it out.